TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 23/Deuteronomy 23.11.md

 ---

-but it shall be, when evening cometh on, he shall bathe himself in water; and when the sun is down, he shall come within the camp.
+but it shall be, when evening comes on, he shall bathe himself in water; and when the sun is down, he shall come within the camp.